Guidebolt/knowledge/docs/README.md

 ## Explicit Recommendations

+Just because we use something does NOT mean that it is good!

+Sometimes we try something basic to build intuition about what makes something good.
+Sometimes we do not have time to research towards something great, so we settle for something ok.
+Sometimes we get something that we think is good then.. we realize it is not good.

-Throughout this resource, we explicitly write "recommend" and "strongly recommend" for what meets and exceeds our standard of resilient value after basic and thorough evaluation.
-We know the tool/part/material selection process can be extremely time-consuming and mistake-expensive.
+When we have truly found something good or great, we explicitly write "recommended" or "strongly recommended", for what meets and exceeds our standard of resilient value after basic and thorough evaluation.
+We know that the tool/part/material selection process can be extremely time-consuming and mistake-expensive.
 Rely on us to guide your procurement process through clear and confident suggestions for proven quality.

 ## Feedback